Kotlin/kotlinx.serialization/docs/topics/create-custom-serializers.md

 <!--- TEST_NAME SerializersTest -->

 Formats like JSON control how an object is encoded into bytes, but a serializer determines how the object’s properties are represented.
-Automatically generated serializers with the `@Serializable` annotation can handle most common use cases, making it easy to serialize Kotlin objects without additional configuration.
+The `@Serializable` annotation automatically generates a serializer, which can handle most common use cases, making it easy to serialize Kotlin objects without additional configuration.
 The Kotlin Serialization plugin automatically generates a `KSerializer` implementation for each class annotated with `@Serializable`, which you can retrieve using the `.serializer()` function: